Advice levelsWhat does this mean?

 Full travel advice: Travel

-For full consular help, contact the Australian High Commission in Mauritius.
+- For full consular assistance, contact the Australian Embassy in Mauritius.
+See 'Consular Contacts'.

 Full travel advice: Local contacts